 You read correctly.
+Eating, drinking and looking pretty all go together.
 What you eat and what you drink can enhance the way your skin appears.
 It can also impact the way others perceive your beauty.

 A recent study found that within 6 weeks of eating approximately 4 servings of vegetables a day participants were measurably more attractive.
 The carotenoids found in fruits and vegetables can be measured in caucasian skin and are associated with the perception of good health and beauty.

 Carotenoids are precursors to Vitamin A. You are probably familiar with Beta-carotene, which is a carotenoid that has received a lot of press for its antioxidant properties.
 While these highly pigmented compounds are most commonly associated with carrots and other orange foods, they are actually found in a wide variety of fruits and vegetables.

 5 Foods That Are Bad For Your Skin

 These lead to inflammation and skin aggravation.

 Any food that creates an imbalance in your blood sugar will wreak havoc on your skin.